amhuang/facade-inspection-ui/README.md

 - **Time from ground** displays how much longer the robot has to move to reach the ground.
 A notification pops up when the frame is 5 sec off the ground
 - **Total operation time** displays how long the hoist has been in operation
-- **Sea level pressure** should be set in inHg using information from the local weather forecast on the day of operation for maximum accuracy of pressure, temperature, and altitude data.
 - **Maximum height** is an optional field for setting the max height the robot can reach before giving a warning.
 - **Level in place** levels the frame with minimum vertical movement.
 - **Disable leveling** can be toggled to turn the leveling algorithm off or on.

 ### Troubleshooting

 If some parts of the UI aren't showing up, check to make sure that the IP addresses in the settings are the correct addresses of the Pis.
 This might require an IP network scanner.
-VNC Viewer also allows you to interface with the Raspberry Pis via a desktop GUI through which specific problems and their sources can be identified.
+VNC Viewer also allows you to interface with the Raspberry Pis via a desktop UI through which specific problems and their sources can be identified.

+If buttons are not responding properly, give the page a refresh.
+This is likely due to the Javascript event listeners failing to bind properly if they are disconnected from the start and are then reconnected.
+I've been trying to fix this but haven't been able to yet.